Price-Point/public-api-docs/docs/references/locations.md

 ```

 ## Location Search
 The locations resource also supports queries by geographic locations information.
-This endpoint will return all locations (enhanced to add mileage information) considered to be valid origin and destinations for [Moves](corporate_accounts.html#move-resource).
+This endpoint will return all locations (enhanced to add mileage information) considered to be valid origins and destinations for [Moves](corporate_accounts.html#move-resource).

 | Field           | Type     | Description                                     |
 | --------------- | -------- | ----------------------------------------------- |